 Molasses cookies meet chewy sugar cookies to make one perfect dessert.

-While there’s a lot more to the season than Christmas cookies, it wouldn’t be Christmas without a lot of homemade, festive, ’tis-the-season-type of cookies.
+While there’s a lot more to the season than decorating (and eating) Christmas cookies, it wouldn’t be Christmas without a lot of homemade, festive, ’tis-the-season-type of cookies.

 There are worse things…